freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-ack-syn-sent/README.md

-# Handling of TCP Segments with the RST-bit Set in the SYN-SENT State
+# Handling of TCP Segments with the RST-ACK-bits Set in the SYN-SENT State

 ## Description
 This set of tests focuses on the handling of RST-segments moving the state of the TCP connection